Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/03-more-object-oriented-concpets/README.md

 > **Note:**  If a constructor doesn't have an explicit call to `super(...)`, there's always an implicit call to `super()` (with no args).

 ### The design of constructors

+As we have already seen, when designing a class, it is good practice to initialize all the attributes.
+In some languages, the compiler provides some sort of initialization.
+As always, don’t count on the compiler to initialize attributes!
+In Java, you cannot use an attribute until it is initialized.
+If the attribute is first set in the code, make sure that you initialize the attribute to some valid condition—for example, set an integer to zero.

+Constructors are used to ensure that the application is in a stable state (I like to call it a “safe” state).
+For example, initializing an attribute to zero, when it is intended for use as a denominator in a division operation, might lead to an unstable application.
+You must take into consideration that a division by zero is an illegal operation.
+Initializing to zero is not always the best policy.

+During the design, it is good practice to identify a stable state for all attributes and then initialize them to this stable state in the constructor.

+## Error handling

+It is extremely rare for a class to be written perfectly the first time.
+In most, if not all, situations, things will go wrong.
+Any developer who does not plan for problems is inviting disaster.

+Assuming that your code has the capability to detect and trap an error condition, you can handle the error in several ways: In Chapter 11 of their book Java Primer Plus, Tyma, Torok, and Downing state that there are three basic solutions to handling problems that are detected in a program: fix it, ignore the problem by squelching it, or exit the runtime in some graceful manner.